ethpandaops/hive-github-action/README.md

 This action is a wrapper around [Ethereum Hive](https://github.com/ethereum/hive).
 It allows you to run tests with different clients and simulators.
 It also supports uploading test results to S3 and/or as a workflow artifact.

 > ⚠️ **Note:** This action is still under development and may introduce breaking changes.
-If you want to use it in your workflows, make sure to reference to a specific commit hash.
+If you want to use it in your workflows, make sure to reference to a specific commit hash or tag/release.

+## Used in

+Here are some examples of how this action is used in other repositories:

+- [`ethpandaops/pectra-devnets`](https://github.com/ethpandaops/pectra-devnets/tree/master/.github/workflows) - Runs tests for the [Pectra](https://eips.ethereum.org/EIPS/eip-7600) hardfork.

 ## Inputs

 ### Test Configuration